"It's not like Jarvis, but it's pretty close!" -- Examining ChatGPT's Usage among Undergraduate Students in Computer Science: Conclusion

 \subsection{Research Design}

 We adopted a mixed-methods \cite{mixed_methods} research design for this study to investigate the effects of ChatGPT on undergraduate computer science (CS) education.
 A mixed-methods design allowed us to integrate both qualitative and quantitative approaches, providing a comprehensive and nuanced understanding of the research problem.
 The participants for this study span over 10 Indian Engineering Universities.
-A survey, via Google Forms, was circulated among undergraduate CS students in three of the ten universities offering CS courses as mentioned above (referred to as University A, University B, and University C).
+A survey, via Google Forms, was circulated among undergraduate CS students in three of the ten universities offering CS courses(Indraprastha Institute of Information Technology, Delhi[IIITD], Birla Institute of Technology And Science, Pilani [BITS Pilani], Indian Institute of Technology, Jodhpur[IITJ]).
 The purpose of this survey was to collect quantitative data on usage patterns of ChatGPT among these students.
 We shared the survey with approximately 3500 students and received responses from 480 students.
-We have also carried out interviews with 17 (9F/8M) undergraduate CS students spread across different academic years in eight universities out of the ten universities mentioned above (referred to as University A, University D, University E, University F, University G, University H, University I, University J).
+We have also carried out interviews with 17 (9F/8M) undergraduate CS students spread across different academic years in eight universities out of the ten universities mentioned above (refer to table \ref{tab:interview_demographics}).
 The interview participants were recruited through snowball sampling \cite{Snowball}.
 The interviews were conducted over Google Meet and the audio recordings of these interviews were further analysed.
 The interviewees provided both written and verbal consent for the interview and the recordings.